Benefitting country(ies): Eswatini

 - 2020-01-19 – Capacity-buliding workshop on community-based inventory of intangible cultural heritage in Nhlangano

-04/11/2019 - 04/05/2022 – Capacity-building for safeguarding intangible cultural heritage through creation of community-based inventory for Luang Prabang01/04/2021 - 31/03/2022 – Living Heritage and The Sustainable Development Goals: Safeguarding intangible cultural heritage through formal and non-formal education in the Asia and the Pacific Region and in Africa
+05/05/2021 - 15/05/2022 – Developing and testing intangible cultural heritage (ICH) curriculum materials for primary schools teacher training colleges in Zimbabwe01/04/2021 - 31/03/2022 – Living Heritage and The Sustainable Development Goals: Safeguarding intangible cultural heritage through formal and non-formal education in the Asia and the Pacific Region and in Africa